Valderrama still no. 1 golf course at Costa del Sol

 Costa del Sol´s best golf courses as a curated list have an unbeatable no. 1 status for now many years.
 We mean of course Valderrama.

-Undisputedly the best golf brand in Spain and at the top of the list of best European golf courses always.
+Undisputedly the best golf brand in Spain and on the top of the list of best European golf courses very often.
 Super hard with almost magnetic cork trees that swallow your golf ball and spit it out behind 20 other tightly crowned thick old cork trees so you can hardly see the fairway, but Valde among friends is a top class golf course in incredibly good condition with the old beautiful cork trees as signature instead for rough.

 Valderrama is a very private, luxurious and expensive golf course to visit.
 Rain with approx. 300 Euros. in golf fee alone, and a suitably low handicap to be allowed to pay for the round.
 You can play three to four good golf courses for the same price as a round at “Valde.”
 But you’d rather play Valde, right?
 It is a course that must be tried at least once in gof life and it is a round you will never forget, regardless of the outcome.